 - However, you can try contacting Facebook support for more information.

-how to see who is retweeting my facebook account | kese check kren meri id ko kon report mar rha hai
+How To Check Who Reposts My Facebook Account | kese check kren meri id ko kon report mar rha hai

 Yes, you can see who reported you on Facebook.
-To view the report, go to the Activity Log and click the Report/Block Activity tab.
+To view the report, go to the “Activity Log” and click the “Report/Block Activity” tab.

-Yes, a person can see who reported them on Facebook.
-If you’re using the desktop site, click the three lines in the top right corner of your News Feed, select Settings, and then select Privacy.
-Under “Who can see my stuff?” you will be able to see a list of all the people who reported you.
-If you’re using the app, go to Settings > Privacy > Who can see my profile? > Then tap Report Activity.
+Yes, one can see who reported them on Facebook.
+If you’re using the desktop site, click the three lines in the top-right corner of your news feed, select “Settings,” then “Privacy.”
+Under “Who can see my stuff?”, you’ll be able to see a list of all the people who have reported you.
+If you’re using the app, go to Settings > Privacy > Who can see my content? > and then tap on “Report Activity.

 Yes, Facebook messages are anonymous.
 This means that the company will not share your personal information with anyone outside of Facebook.